-The violence first broke out late Saturday in the low-income district of Tottenham in north London after a protest against the fatal police shooting of man who was gunned down in disputed circumstances Thursday.
+Violence first broke out late Saturday in the low-income district of Tottenham in north London, where outraged protesters demonstrated against the fatal police shooting of Mark Duggan, a 29-year-old father of four who was gunned down in disputed circumstances Thursday.

 Follow Rob Harris at www.twitter.com/RobHarrisUK